mailpile/www.mailpile.is/blog/2015-06-01_Roadmap_Reality_Check.md

 ### Roadmap Distractions

-In addition to getting the invitations sent out this last week has been [very productive on a the code front](https://github.com/mailpile/Mailpile/commits/master)... just not entirely on the stuff I was *supposed* to be working on.
+In addition to getting the invitations sent out this last week has been [very productive on the code front](https://github.com/mailpile/Mailpile/commits/master)... just not entirely on the stuff I was *supposed* to be working on.